rovellipaolo/NinjaDroid/README.md

-## Overview:
+## Overview

 NinjaDroid uses a modified version of the Androguard [AXMLParser](https://github.com/appknox/pyaxmlparser) together with a series of other Python scripts based on `aapt`, `keytool`, `string` and such to extract a series of information from a given APK package, such as:

 - APK file info (i.e. file size, MD5, SHA-1, SHA-256 and SHA-512);
-- App info (e.g. app name, package name, version, lists of permissions, list of Activities/Services/BroadcastReceivers, etc...);
+- App info (e.g. app name, package name, version, sdk, lists of permissions, list of Activities/Services/BroadcastReceivers, etc...);
-- Digital certificate info (e.g. validity, serial number, fingerprint MD5, SHA-1, SHA-256 and signture), including certificate issuer/owner info (e.g. name, email, company, country, etc...);
+- Digital certificate info (e.g. validity, serial number, fingerprint, etc...), including certificate issuer and owner info (e.g. name, email, company, country, etc...);
-- All the strings hard-coded into the classes.dex file;
+- All the URLs, shell commands and other strings hard-coded into the classes.dex file;
-- The URLs and shell commands hard-coded into the classes.dex file;
 - AndroidManifest file info (i.e. file size, MD5, SHA-1, SHA-256 and SHA-512);
 - classes.dex file info (i.e. file size, MD5, SHA-1, SHA-256 and SHA-512);
 - CERT.RSA/DSA file info (i.e. file size, MD5, SHA-1, SHA-256 and SHA-512);